krishraghuram/contribook/computernetworks/transport.rst

 the transport layer service, which passes it to the appropriate application.

+The two most popular transport layer protocols on the internet stack are,

+1. TCP (Transmission Control Protocol)
+2. UDP (User Datagram Protocol)

 .. note::

     The above explanation considers just one instance of a "application